 How to Remove Facial Recognition Sign-in from Your Windows 11 Account

-This simple guide will help you turn off facial recognition sign-in on your Windows 11 computer.
+Learn how to turn off facial recognition sign-in on your Windows 11 computer with this guide.

 Open Settings, navigate to Accounts, then Sign-in options.
 Locate “Facial recognition (Windows Hello)” under Ways to sign in and click the Remove button.
 Your PIN will remain active for signing in.